edkreuk/FMD_FRAMEWORK/FMD_METADATA_MODEL.md

 ---
 Title: FMD Data Model reference
-Description: Learn about the metadata tables and schema used by the Fabric Metadata-Driven (FMD) Framework.
+Description: Learn about the metadata tables and schema used by the Fabric Metadata-Driven Framework (FMD).
 Topic: reference
 Date: 07/2025
 Author: edkreuk